 You can install apps such as Netflix, iPlayer, ITV Hub, All4 and Demand 5.

-Unfortunately, there's no YouTube app (or none that works) because Google is currently blocking Amazon devices from accessing YouTube videos.
-This is frustrating, but a workaround is to install the Firefox web browser from the app store.
+Until the YouTube app appears on the Fire TV, a workaround is to install the Firefox web browser from the app store.
 This has a handy shortcut to YouTube on its homepage, and you can then search for videos, sign in and access your subscriptions and more.

 Naturally, you don’t need to install any apps to access Amazon content such as videos and music.
 You can buy or rent films and TV shows, but a more cost-effective way is to buy a subscription to Prime.
 Our Amazon Prime guide explains everything you need to know.